 Schematic & building blocks

 Here's the full schematic I went with (click to enlarge).
 I'll explain what's going on below.

 The ESP8266 doesn't like its power supply reversed, and in the case of ESP-01, it's far too easy to do.
 Worse yet, someone could connect it across the Rx and Tx pins, which are in the other two corners of the connector.
 To prevent this, I put 1 k protection resistors on the UART lines, and a PMOS in "diode configuration" at the positive supply terminal.

 The ESP8266 under-voltage self-destruction fault state doesn't help much, either.
 I decided to put a 3.3 V LDO (LD1117AS3.3) directly on the board, as prior experience taught me that the voltage drop on the resistance of breadboard wiring (up to several ohms!) is the primary cause of this fault.
 It's an even bigger issue if you get your breadboard from eBay, some out there are really quite horrible.

-As an additional countermeasure, I also fitted a low voltage detector, which holds the CH_PD (enable) pin low when the power supply voltage falls below 2.7 V. With the LDO, this happens when the external voltage falls as low as about 3.5 V—leaving plenty of space for the voltage drop if powered by 5 V from USB.
+As an additional countermeasure, I also fitted a low voltage detector (NCP305LSQ27T1G), which holds the CH_PD (enable) pin low when the power supply voltage falls below 2.7 V. With the LDO, this happens when the external voltage falls below around 3.5 V, leaving plenty of space for the voltage drop on poor breadboard connections if powered by 5 V.

 If the LDO is bridged to save a few cents (an "external 3V3" configuration), the LVD should help avoid self-destruction on its own.
 Conversely, if the LVD is left out, a proper decoupling capacitor and the LDO should keep things safe on their own, for the most part.